Written byRivers Wong

 Step 3: After it finishes the process, a Grab Text Result window will pop up.
 You can copy the text and paste it into a document, presentation, or any other destination.

 Apple users will be able to use the native Live Text function to extract text from images.
 Live Text uses on-device intelligence to recognize text in an image.
-Announced by Craig Federighi on the stage of Apple WWDC 2021, Live Text can work across iPhone, iPad, and Mac computer and supports seven languages: English, Chinese, German, French, Spanish, Italian, and Portuguese.
+Announced by Craig Federighi on the stage of Apple WWDC 2021, Live Text can work across iPhone and iPad.
+With Live Text Mac, you can use this feature on your Mac as well.

 Note: Live Text feature is available on an iPhone, iPad, and Apple Silicon Mac.